speciationgenomics/speciationgenomics.github.io/_pages/4_Mapping_to_a_reference_genome.md

 * `-t` tells `bwa` how many threads (cores) on a cluster to use - this effectively determines its speed.
 * Following these options, we then specify the reference genome, the forward reads and the reverse reads.
 Finally we write the output of the alignment to a **SAM file**.

-Once your alignment has ended, you will see some alignment statistcs written to the screen.
+Once your alignment has ended, you will see some alignment statistics written to the screen.
 We will come back to these later - first, we will learn about what a SAM file actually is.

 #### SAM files